 Assuming there is no debt paydown during the year — i.e. the debt principal remains constant at $100 million — the annual interest equals $6 million.

 - Annual Interest = $100 × 6.0% = $6 million

 While the interest rate paid on specific borrowings can often be found in a public company’s filings, an alternative approach to estimate the interest rate is to divide the historical annual interest expense by the average debt balance on a weighted average basis.

 Interest Expense Calculator

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-Suppose a company decided to raise $20 million in capital through issuances of long-term debt near the end of 2021.
+Suppose a company decided to raise $20 million in capital through issuances of loan with a long-term maturity near the end of 2021.

 The ending balance in 2021 flows in as the beginning debt balance for the next year, 2022, in our long-term debt roll-forward schedule.

 - Beginning 2022 Long-Term Debt Balance = $20 million